Colorado health insurance exchange

 More than 37,500 Coloradans gain coverage in October

 By Carla Anderson

 Unlike politicians in most other states, Colorado legislators voted on a bipartisan basis to move ahead with a state-run exchange.
-The legislation that established the Colorado Health Benefit Exchange passed in May 2011 and was signed by Hickenlooper in June 2011.
-While many Republicans maintained their disdain for the Affordable Care Act, they supported a state-run exchange as a better option than a federal model.
+Legislation to establish the state marketplace passed in May 2011 and was signed by Hickenlooper in June 2011.
+In early 2013, marketplace was given the brand name “Connect for Health Colorado.”

 State Exchange Profile: Colorado

 The Henry J. Kaiser Family Foundation overview of Colorado’s progress toward creating a state health insurance exchange.